WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 Searching for the best Bluehost alternatives for your website(s)?

-While Bluehost are undoubtedly one of the cheapest (and most popular) WordPress hosts, they’re not always the best option when it comes to performance and support.
+While Bluehost is undoubtedly one of the cheapest (and most popular) WordPress hosts, it’s not always the best option when it comes to performance and support.

 In this post, I’ll dig in to the eight best Bluehost WordPress alternatives — four of these are similarly priced to Bluehost while still offering better hosting, while the other four cost a bit more than Bluehost’s shared plans but offer much better all-around hosting products.

-For each host, I’ll explain what the host does better and worse than Bluehost.
+For each option, I’ll explain what the host does better and worse than Bluehost.

 Best Bluehost Alternatives Summary Table

-If you’re in a rush, here’s a summary table of the eight alternatives to Bluehost that we detail below…
+If you’re in a rush, here’s a summary table of the options I cover below…

 HostStarting PriceMain Advantage(s)Main Disadvantage(s)

-SiteGround$3.99 / monthBetter performance, free plugins, more featuresA little more expensive
+SiteGround$3.99 a monthBetter performance, free plugins, more featuresA little more expensive

-DreamHost$2.59 / monthCheaper while still offering equal/better performanceDashboard isn’t as nice (and no cPanel), no phone support
+DreamHost$2.59 a monthCheaper, while still offering equal/better performanceDashboard isn’t as nice (and no cPanel); no phone support

-GreenGeeks$2.95 / monthBetter performance for similar moneyDashboard isn’t as nice (still cPanel, though)
+GreenGeeks$2.95 a monthBetter performance for similar moneyDashboard isn’t as nice (still cPanel, though)

-InMotion Hosting$3.99 / monthBetter performance for similar moneyDashboard isn’t as nice (still cPanel, though)
+InMotion Hosting$3.99 a monthBetter performance for similar moneyDashboard isn’t as nice (still cPanel, though)

-Cloudways$11 / monthBetter performance for less money, more flexibilityNot as beginner-friendly
+Cloudways$11 a monthBetter performance for less money; more flexibilityNot as beginner-friendly

-Rocket.net$30 / monthMuch better performance, features, and supportMore expensive
+Rocket.net$30 a monthMuch better performance, features and supportMore expensive

-Flywheel$15 / monthMuch better performance, features, and supportMore expensive
+Flywheel$15 a monthMuch better performance, features and supportMore expensive

-WP Engine$30 / monthMuch better performance, features, and supportMore expensive
+WP Engine$30 a monthMuch better performance, features and supportMore expensive

 Why Consider Bluehost Alternatives?

-Before getting into the downsides, let’s talk about what Bluehost do well.
+Before getting into the downsides, let’s talk about what Bluehost does well.

-Bluehost have a great hosting control dashboard, and also do a lot to streamline the process of creating a WordPress website.
-If you’re a beginner, Bluehost make it about as easy as possible to make a website, which is awesome.
+Bluehost has a great hosting control dashboard, and also does a lot to streamline the process of creating a WordPress website.
+If you’re a beginner, Bluehost makes it about as easy as possible to make a website, which is awesome.

-Bluehost also do a good job of building in value-added features — even on their cheap shared plans.
+Bluehost also does a good job of building in value-added features — even on its cheap shared plans.

-However, once you get past the process of launching your site and look beyond those features, you may start noticing some of the areas where Bluehost aren’t as strong.
+However, once you get past the process of launching your site and look beyond those features, you may start noticing some of the areas where Bluehost isn’t as strong.

 Slow Performance